GSMA-CPAS/BWRP/atomic_setup/README.md

 2. run ./scripts/deploy_blockchain_adapter.sh

 ## For testing
-1. do next on the organisation fabric-tools pod:
-- apk update && apk add jq curl openssl
-2. upload test files for org_1 in org_1's fabric-tools (you can get the fabric-tools's pod name with the command: kubectl get po):
-- kubectl cp tests/test_setup.cfg <fabric-tools>:/opt/
-- kubectl cp tests/test_1_org_1.sh <fabric-tools>:/opt/
-- kubectl cp tests/test_3_org_1.sh <fabric-tools>:/opt/
-- kubectl cp tests/test_5_org_1.sh <fabric-tools>:/opt/
-3. upload test files for org_2 in org_2's fabric-tools (you can get the fabric-tools's pod name with the command: kubectl get po):
-- kubectl cp tests/test_setup.cfg <fabric-tools>:/opt/
-- kubectl cp tests/test_2_org_2.sh <fabric-tools>:/opt/
-- kubectl cp tests/test_4_org_2.sh <fabric-tools>:/opt/
-4. Fill the org_1 and org_2 info in test_setup.cfg If it is needed, you can change the blockchain and offchain urls and/or
+1. Fill the ORG_NAME_1 and ORG_NAME_2 with lower cases in the test_setup.cfg for both organisations.
+If it is needed, you can change the blockchain and offchain urls and/or ports.
+ORG_NAME_1 and ORG_NAME_2 should be set the same in both test_setup.cfg
+2. upload test files for org_1 with next command ./scripts/deploy_tests_org_1.sh
+3. upload test files for org_2 with next command ./scripts/deploy_tests_org_2.sh
-5. on org_1 fabric-tools from /opt directory run ./test_1_org_1.sh and follow the instructions at the end of the script
+4. on org_1 fabric-tools from /opt directory run ./test_1_org_1.sh and follow the instructions at the end of the script

+Info:
-6. on org1 site the scrits that have to run are: test_1_org_1.sh, test_3_org_1.sh, test_5_org_1.sh
+- on org1 site the scrits that have to run are: test_1_org_1.sh, test_3_org_1.sh, test_5_org_1.sh
-7. on org2 site the scrits that have to run are: test_2_org_2.sh, test_4_org_2.sh
+- on org2 site the scrits that have to run are: test_2_org_2.sh, test_4_org_2.sh